Kewals2PL/openguesserXP/README.md

-# YOU HAVE TO CONFIGURE THIS PROGRAM FOR YOURSELF!
+# How to Set Up openguesserXP?

+### One-Time Setup Required

+This program won’t work until you configure it, because it depends on:

+    Your screen resolution,

-Mostly because it depends on your monitor size and country you want to gain xp on - **Andorra recomended!**
+    the country you want to gain XP on (**Andorra is recommended**).

+## Step-by-Step Instructions:

-1. Launch `find_cordinates.py` and copy the outcome
+   1. Launch the EXE file

-2. Paste it in the `congif.json` and add variables as such:

-{

-    "POSITON_FOR_SOMETHING":"100, 110",

-}

-3. You should be ready! (at least if you didn't srew up something...)
+   2. Choose coordinates
+   3. **Press ESC to quit**

 #### Note to self: **DO IT ON FULLSCREEN!!!**

-# LICENSE
+License

 [MIT](https://raw.githubusercontent.com/Kewals2PL/openguesserXP/refs/heads/main/LICENSE)